sumana-reddy/GDP-1-project/README.md

 - The user will not have access to create a quest except huntmaster.
 - The data base will be designed such a way that the normal user will not be able to see the create quest option as this game is designed such a way that only huntmaster can create the quests and start compettion.

+# Sprint - 4 (Scheduled for GDP-2)

+- Planning of User stories
+- Iteration of all the tasks
+- Testing the application and client approval
+- MVP 4 release

 # Rapid MVP Team Links